visbot/scoop/README.md

 ## Prerequisites

 Make sure that you have installed Winamp with Scoop, otherwise installing VISBOT releases won't work.
-There are [several third-party manifests](https://scoop.sh/#/apps?q=winamp) to choose from, some might be better suited for you than the following example!

 **Example**